-The services and technology provided by CLASS are enhanced by generous support of the Gage family and Groves Foundation.
-For further information, call 612-330-1053.
+The services and technology provided by CLASS are enhanced by the generous support of the Gage, Groves, and Klas families.
+For further information, call 612-330-1053 or email class@augsburg.edu.

 TRIO Programs

 TRIO programs are funded by the US Department of Education, and hosted with additional funding by Augsburg University.
 TRIO Programs seek to help students overcome class, social, academic, and cultural barriers to higher education.
 They help students prepare for college, adjust to college life, persist in college, and maintain good academic standing to graduate with a bachelor's degree, as well as assist with preparation for graduate school.